Saron replaced Libor mortgages in Switzerland

 What is the difference between Saron and Libor?

-Libor (the London Interbank Offered Rate) is the rate used by banks to lend money to other banks.
-Libor is not supported by any actual transactions, but simply by agreements between the banks.
-This lack of transparency is one of the reasons why Libor is considered to be vulnerable to manipulation.
-Saron (the Swiss Average Rate Overnight) is a rate that is based on daily transactions and is therefore considerably more transparent.
-Looking at the Libor and Saron interest rates, it is clear that these hardly differed in the past.
+The Libor (London Interbank Offered Rate) is the rate at which banks lend money to each other.
+There are no actual transactions behind the Libor, only agreements that the banks make with each other.
+This lack of transparency is one of the reasons why the Libor is considered susceptible to manipulation.
+The Saron (Swiss Average Rate Overnight), on the other hand, is based on actual transactions and is therefore much more transparent.
+Looking at the Libor and Saron interest rates, it can be seen that they have hardly deviated from each other in the past.

-How are three- and six-month rates determined for Saron?
+How are 3-month and 6-month terms determined for Saron?

 Current mortgage rates